 Due to the private nature of collection and the high quality of films, this market is quite fragmented and competitive.
 It is considered a 'free market' in some countries.
 With the growing demand from companies to incorporate recycled content in their products (particularly major brand owners and retailers), the interest in keeping their waste is growing as a way to not only secure own access to it but also to avoid competitors to have access to it.
-In this way, securing supply is becoming a challenge to recyclers and integration and partnerships ing increasingly common.
+In this way, securing supply is becoming a challenge to recyclers and integration and partnerships into collection/waste management is becoming increasingly common.
 Moreover, some big brand owners are acquiring recyclers, trying to secure their own source of supply.